Devendork/experimental-textiles-course/content/docs/weeklies/6-jacquard.md

 ## Step 2: Designing for Jacquard, Due Wednesday 15th
 Based on your result, you will update your file, again, and submit it before class on Wednesday the 15th.
 Each student will then have a chance to weave their (or someone elses') file on the loom itself during class on Wednesday.

+To ensure that we can produce all swatches in 2 hours time, you will be arranging swatches side to side.
+We'll work together in class to determine the materials that will be used in the weft so you can tile your design next to the others.

+The final swatches should be 180 ends x 90 ends.

+**note: given the time and resources required for jacquard weaving, if you plan to continue for this phase, please ensure that your swatch, in some way, ties into your final sampling**